DS 3 Crossback E-Tense SUV review

 Range, charging & running costs

-The DS 3 Crossback E-Tense’s SUV styling and size mean it can’t quite match the range of the Peugeot e-208 and Vauxhall Corsa-e with which it shares its underpinnings, but 199 miles should be sufficient for a large proportion of buyers.
+The DS 3 Crossback E-Tense’s SUV styling and size mean it can’t quite match the range of the Peugeot e-208 and Vauxhall Corsa-e with which it shares its underpinnings, but 212 miles should be sufficient for a large proportion of buyers.
+Cars built before December 2021 are claimed to manage 199 miles from a charge.
 It's likely to achieve more like 150-170 miles in real-world conditions.
-If you’re not bothered about the badge on the nose, the Hyundai Kona Electric and Kia e-Niro offer 282 miles of range for a similar price.
+If you’re not bothered about the badge on the nose, the Hyundai Kona Electric and Kia e-Niro offer 282 miles of range for a similar price, and the much cheaper MG ZS EV offers nearly as much.

 One big positive is that the E-Tense can use 100kW rapid chargers, regardless of the spec you choose, allowing for a 10-80% charge in around 30 minutes.
 DS will also sell you a 7.2kW wallbox for home charging, fully replenishing the battery pack in around eight hours.
 The MyDS app can be downloaded to allow recharging and cabin pre-heating or cooling from your smartphone.
 Unlike the closely related Vauxhall Corsa-e, the DS 3 E-Tense also comes with a three-pin plug and 7kW charging cable as standard.

 As it’s a zero-emission electric car, VED tax is free for the E-Tense.
-Company-car drivers will also be drawn to the E-Tense by its 0% Benefit-in-Kind liability in 2020/21, slashing monthly bills.
+Company-car drivers will also be drawn to the E-Tense by its tiny Benefit-in-Kind liability, slashing monthly bills.

 Just like petrol and diesel DS models, the E-Tense comes with a three-year/60,000 mile warranty.
 This is what many rivals offer, but the Hyundai Kona Electric and Kia e-Niro both come with more generous warranties.
 Your DS dealer is likely to offer similar servicing plans to the conventionally fuelled DS 3 Crossback models.